hashstation/hashstation/INSTALL-Installer.md

 reboot
 ```

-### Install Fitcrack
+### Install Hashstation
 ```
-./install_fitcrack.sh
+./install_hashstation.sh
 ```

 <a name="instdeb9"></a>
 ## Step-by-step: Install on Debian 9 / Ubuntu 18.04 LTS

-Open a **root** terminal, go to the directory with Fitcrack sources and proceed as follows.
+Open a **root** terminal, go to the directory with Hashstation sources and proceed as follows.

 ### Install prerequisities
 ```